Liberal Arts in the News

 A liberal arts education provides its graduates with the academic and leadership skills to make them valuable employees in the workplace, particularly long-term as managers and leaders.
 The core skills of the liberal arts education such as critical thinking, problem solving, writing, oral communication, and cross-disciplinary analysis make liberal arts graduates adaptable and creative in the ever-changing workplace.
 The below articles address the value of the liberal arts in the workplace.

-For press inquiries, contact Teresa Olsen, Executive Chair, Liberal Arts Career NetWORK.
+For press inquiries, contact Stacy Bingham, Executive Chair, Liberal Arts Career NetWORK.

 How to get a job of the future with a liberal arts degree?